dacchi-s/video-translator-ChatGPT-tts/README.md

 - **Natural Voice Synthesis**: High-quality voice generation using OpenAI's TTS
 - **Flexible Output Options**: Generate subtitles only, voice only, or both
 - **Progress Visualization**: Progress bars for long-running processes
+- **Audio Control**: Choose to replace original audio or mix it with the TTS audio

 ## File Transfer (Between Docker Container and PC)